ztj/ztj.github.io/_posts/2015-06-11-macbook-day-one.md

 Of course, people who actually write reviews of technology products are probably the very worst people to make these observations.
-Tech writers have anything but a typical user profile and so their commentary is almost universaly worthless.
+Tech writers have anything but a typical user profile and so their commentary is almost universally worthless.

 So, where do I stand on this device?
 Well, for the past couple of years, I have toted around an iPad Mini or iPad Air to act as a kind of portable personal space in the computing world.
 I have a MacBook Pro 15" w/Retina that is maxed out in terms of specs and provided to me by my employer.
+I also never take it anywhere.
+Despite being light for its class, it's still a burden to lug around when I know I'm never going to use it outside of the office.

-I don't require a notebook of my own.
+'I don't require a notebook of my own.
 However, I, like most people, tend to do personal things while at work.
 I prefer not to do too much personal stuff on work property.
 You never know what kind of data mixups may happen and it's generally good to keep a clear separation between those worlds.
 So I carried my iPad along with a keyboard case to sort